alicesomigliana/diskpop-docs/doc/index.rst

 	pip install diskpop

 Alternatively, it is also possible to clone the Bitbucket repository.

-In both cases, the installation of Diskpop automatically includes the output analysis library popcorn.
+Likewise, the output analysis library popcorn can be installed from terminal as

+.. code-block :: bash

+	pip install popcorn_diskpop

+or accessed cloning the Bitbucket repository.

 Diskpop Team
 -------------